gastonstat/discussion-netiquette/README.md

-## The dicussion forum is not for pre-grading.
+## The discussion forum is not for pre-grading.

 Please do not post questions of the form: